 Having a budget can help you manage your money better.
 A budget doesn’t mean you can’t enjoy life.
-What it does do is keep your spending in check and allows you to create a savings plan.
+What it does is keep your spending in check and allows you to create a savings plan.

 Before creating a budget, you should determine your goals.
 Do you want to buy a home, pay off credit card debt, save for retirement, or send your children to school?
 Maybe it’s some or all of the above.

 Here are the steps you to take when creating a budget:

 Gather all of your recent pay stubs.
 Be sure to include use your net income (after taxes and deductions) and not your gross income.
 Otherwise, you won’t have an accurate picture of your take-home pay.
 It’s a good put everything down on paper or in a spreadsheet.
 Let’s assume your net income is $3,000 a month or $36,000 a year.
 Here’s an example of how to keep track of your income:

 |Type of income||Amount|